December 30, 2024

 6. The overall effects are so catastrophic that they can be used to justify any number of totalitarian political measures aimed at reducing global emissions to zero.

-1. Anthropogenic emissions are growing – exponentially?
+1. anthropogenic emissions are growing – exponentially?

 Everyone knows the classic examples of exponential growth, e.g. the chessboard that is filled square by square with double the amount of rice.
 Exponential growth always leads to disaster.
 It is therefore important to examine the facts of emissions growth.